 "In the absence of a federal energy policy, this Plan helps provide certainty across the country; certainty upon which renewable energy businesses can grow, make capital investments and create jobs.

 "The message for states and utilities in the Midwest is clear: Wind is a winner.
 In fact, last week Xcel Energy announced a 1,500 MW Request for Proposals, which would be enough to power 750,000 homes by 2020.
 They're doing this to take advantage of historic low prices for this clean, renewable resource while planning for state and national energy standards.
 At the same time, such development projects will create jobs, economic development, new tax revenue for communities, water savings and other benefits that flow from developing wind farms.

 "The Clean Power Plan merely accelerates the transition to a clean and cost effective renewable future for utility customers, which has already begun.
 Wind energy remains the biggest, fastest, and cheapest way states and utilities can comply with the Clean Power Plan.

 "States and electric utilities can do this.
 Electric utilities have done a good job in the last decade of adding significant amounts of wind power to their generation portfolios, and an enormous amount of wind is still available for harvest.
 The Midwest with its vast amount of cost competitive renewables is uniquely suited to answer the call for more renewables."

 # # #

-Clean Grid Alliance is a 501(c)(3) nonprofit organization based in St. Paul, Minn., which is comprised of wind and solar developers, environmental organizations, tribal representatives, public interest groups, clean energy advocates, farm groups and businesses providing goods and services to the wind and solar industries.
+Wind on the Wires is a 501(c)(3) nonprofit organization based in St. Paul, Minn., which is comprised of wind and solar developers, environmental organizations, tribal representatives, public interest groups, clean energy advocates, farm groups and businesses providing goods and services to the wind and solar industries.
 Our mission is to overcome the barriers to bringing wind energy to market by addressing technical and regulatory issues, as well as through education and public outreach.